abbr/BillEase/README.md

 ## Components
 ### SharePoint Custom Lists
 *BillEase* depends on list and column names described below to function.
 Extending the lists are allowed as long as these names are not altered.
-#### Organizations
+#### Accounts
-*Organizations* contain client information.
+*Accounts* contain client information.
 Only *Name* column is mandatory.
-Changing the name of an organization is allowed.
-However, the value of *Organization* column in *Charges* list is copied from, not referencing to, the *Name* column of *Organizations* list, so the organization name change will not propagate to *Charges* list.
+Changing the name of an account is allowed.
+However, the value of *Account* column in *Charges* list is copied from, not referencing to, the *Name* column of *Accounts* list, so the account name change will not propagate to *Charges* list.
-Deleting an organization is disallowed unless all consumption records associated with the organization are deleted.
+Deleting an account is disallowed unless all consumption records associated with the account are deleted.
 #### Rates
 *Rates* define services and corresponding rates.
 It has following columns:
   * Title - name of the service